openimis/openimis_docs/web_app_vb_user_manual.rst

   `Image 102 - Find Policy Page`

 The ``Find Policy Page`` is the first step in the process of finding a policy and thereafter accessing the `Family Overview Page <#family-overview-page.>`__ of insurees, policies and contributions.
 This initial page can be used to search for specific policies or groups of policies based on specific criteria.
-The panel is divided into four panels (:ref:`image102`)
+The panel is divided into four panels (:ref:`Image 102<image102>`)

   A. Search Panel